Citi Benefits Handbook

 Your Right to Privacy and Information Security

 HIPAA requires employer health plans to maintain the privacy and security of your health information.
-HIPAA also requires the Citigroup Health Benefit Plan, Citigroup Dental Benefit Plan, Citigroup Vision Benefit Plan, Health Care Spending Account (HCSA), and Limited Purpose Health Care Spending Account (LPSA) (collectively, the Plans, individually the "Plan") to provide you with a notice of the Plans' legal duties and privacy practices with respect to your health information.
+HIPAA also requires the Citigroup Health Benefit Plan, Citi Be Well Program, Health Care Spending Account (HCSA), and Limited Purpose Health Care Spending Account (LPSA) (collectively, the Plans, individually the Plan) to provide you with a notice of the Plans' legal duties and privacy practices with respect to your health information.
 The notice will describe how the Plans may use or disclose your health information and under what circumstances they may share your health information without your authorization (generally, to carry out treatment, payment or health care operations).
 In addition, the notice will describe your rights with respect to your health information.
 Please refer to the "Notice of HIPAA Privacy Practices" for more information.
 You can obtain a copy of the notice by contacting the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.